 Skating Assistance

-There are railings on both sides of the Skating Ribbon, but the rink also offers gliding penguin sleds for $10 each to assist in skating.
+There are railings on both sides of the Skating Ribbon, but the rink also offers gliding penguin, polar bear, and snowman sleds for $11 each to assist in skating.
 A variety of people were using the penguins on the ice rink when we were there, including little ones and adults.
-So if you have someone with you that is new to ice skating or has special needs, rent a penguin!
-Penguin rental is a one time fee for the day and does not have a time limit.
-They are pretty darn cute.
+So if you have someone with you who is new to ice skating or has special needs, rent a penguin!
+Penguin rental is a one time fee for the day.
+We rented a polar bear for my 5-year-old and it definitely helped, although I ended up pushing it around as he gained confidence and didn’t want it any longer.
+The sleds are all pretty darn cute!

 Where to Warm Up